How To Measure Your Space for a Custom Shower Enclosure

 • Alcove: Enclosed on three sides

-• Corner (Neo-Angle): Two glass sides, one corner
+• Corner (Neo-Angle): Two glass sides meeting at an angle

 • Inline (Straight): Typically a single panel or sliding door between two walls

-• Walk-In or Open-Entry: Minimal framing, open side(s)
+• Walk-In or Open-Entry: Minimal framing with one fixed panel

 2. Measure the Opening Widths

-If measurements vary, write all three down and note which is the smallest—that’s typically the one used for custom fabrication.
+Pro insight: If your three width measurements vary, write all of them down and highlight the smallest.
+That’s typically the dimension used for custom fabrication.

 3. Measure the Height

-• Measure from the shower curb or base to the desired top of the glass.
+• Measure from the shower curb or base to the desired top of glass.

-• Repeat this at both ends of the enclosure to catch any ceiling slope or uneven base.
+• Repeat on both ends to catch slope or uneven surfaces.

 4. Check for Wall Plumb and Level